FSO Warszawa: Export

 Exports of the Warszawa started in 1954.
 By 1973, 72,834 copies were sent to export markets.
 The Warszawa was exported to 25 countries located on five continents, and the recipients of the largest number of cars were the countries of the Eastern Bloc.
 According to some sources, the number of cars sent abroad amounts to 81,804 units, which is due to the fact that 8,970 units sold in Poland as part of internal export are included in the statistics.

-The largest export market for the Warszawa was Bulgaria, where 26,655 were exported.
-21,142 were sent to Hungary, 8,050 to China, 5,653 to Romania, 3,396 to Czechoslovakia, 2,217 to Turkey, 998 to Cuba, 849 to Columbia, 841 to Norway, 615 to Finland, 436 to Albania, 365 to Iran, 316 to East Germany, 218 to Yugoslavia, 200 to Brazil, 196 to Ecuador, 146 to Mongolia, 139 to Vietnam, 113 to North Korea, 98 to Guinea, 63 to Greece, 40 to Saudi Arabia, 37 to Libya, 25 to Burma and 26 were even exported back to Soviet Russia where the Pobeda had originated from and was sold alongside the more modern Volgas.

 End Of Production

-By the time the Warszawa started production it was already largely outdated since the Pobeda on which it was based on started production in 1946 and was had technical features derived from the 1938 Opel Kapitän.
+By the time the Warszawa started production it was already largely outdated since the Pobeda on which it was based on started production in 1946 and had technical features derived from the 1938 Opel Kapitän.
 Despite successive modernizations over time, the body looked increasingly outdated.
 From 1965, plans were made to introduce a successor to the outdated Warszawa.
-Two variants were options, the first was the production of new FSO products - the Warszawa 210 and Syrena 110, and the second was the purchase of a license for a modern foreign model.
+Two variants were options, the first was the production of new FSO products – the Warszawa 210 and Syrena 110, and the second was the purchase of a license for a modern foreign model.
 The second option was chosen, and negotiations with Renault and Fiat began.
-The French offer was rejected due to unfavorable conditions, Fiat offered the Poles the 1300/1500 model, but the model proved to be too small to replace the Warszawa.
+The French offer was rejected due to unfavorable conditions; Fiat offered the Poles the 1300/1500 model, but the model was considered too small to replace the Warszawa.

-Nevertheless, FSO choose Fiat to partner with and decided that the larger Fiat 125 was more suitable as a successor, although the Polish version still shared mechanics with the 1300/1500.
-Production of the Warszawa continued until late 1973, by that time it borrowed many parts from the Polski Fiat 125p.
-Despite founding much more success in both home and export markets, the 125p was still smaller than the Warszawa.
+Nevertheless, FSO choose Fiat to partner with and decided that the larger Fiat 125 was more suitable as a successor, although the Polish version still used the lower-cost mechanics of the 1300/1500.
+Production of the Warszawa continued until late 1973; by that time it utilized many parts from the Polski Fiat 125p.
+The more compact and modern 125p sold much better than the Warszawa, particularly in export markets.